radixdlt/radixdlt-scrypto/radix-engine/book/src/native/auth/system_module.md

 Permission resolving involves loading up relevant state of the callee and generating a permission object from this state.

-If the callee is a function call then the permission is loaded from the function access rules specified in the blueprint's [access control blueprint module](blueprint_module.md).
+If the callee is a function then the permission is loaded from the function access rules specified in the blueprint's [access control blueprint module](blueprint_module.md).

-If the callee is a method call then the Method Accessibility is loaded from the callee's [access control blueprint module](blueprint_module.md) as well as the state in the callee's [Role Assignment Object Module](role_assignment.md).
+If the callee is a method then the Method Accessibility is loaded from the callee's [access control blueprint module](blueprint_module.md) as well as the state in the callee's [Role Assignment Object Module](role_assignment.md).
 From these two states, the permission to access the method is derived.